Soojin-Lee0819/Computational-Artwork/Feb9/README.md

 ## Title: Foodchain underwater

 My favorite fish is Salmon but I came across the news article ever since then, I can not think about .
 I wanted to create a.
-I wanted to create a light-hearted interactive animation that mimics the food chain.
+I wanted to create a light-hearted interactive animation that shows the foodchain underwater.

 Following to the instructions for this assignment to in corporate object-oriented programming, I created two classes, "fish", and "salmon",, This includes location, shape, movement and interactivity of two ocean creatures.